AdobeDocs/experience-manager-pattern-detection.en/help/using/wrk.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_wrk_guidance"
 >title="Implementation Guidance"
 >abstract="Standard asset workflows are automatically supported my asset microservices.
-Therefore, Best Practice is to review all custom asset workflow models or Launcher to see if they are needed after you transition to AEM as a Cloud Service.
-Customizations to asset workflows require migration to work with AEM as a Cloud Service with help of Asset Workflow Migration Tool"
+Therefore, Best Practice is to review all custom asset workflow models or Launcher.
+When reviewing, you can see if they are needed after your transition to AEM as a Cloud Service.
+Customizations to asset workflows require migration to work with AEM as a Cloud Service with the help of Asset Workflow Migration Tool"
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/asset-microservices-configure-and-use" text="Getting Started - Asset Microservices"

 * Asset processing has traditionally been performed with asset workflows executing on the AEM Author instance.
-With AEM as a Cloud Service, asset processing is now performed by asset microservices.
+With AEM as a Cloud Service, asset microservices performs the asset processing.
 See the [asset microservices overview](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/asset-microservices-overview) for more information.
 * Standard asset workflows are automatically supported my asset microservices.
 * Customizations to asset workflows require migration to work with AEM as a Cloud Service.